The automatic enrollment arrangement you choose can affect everything from when your plan can begin to employer contribution requirements.

 Eligible automatic contribution arrangement (EACA)

-An EACA plan is similar to a basic automatic enrollment plan but has additional notice requirements.
+An EACA plan is similar to a basic automatic enrollment plan but with additional notice requirements.

 There are two benefits specific to EACA plans: